 Georgia

-Healthcare-acquired infections and antimicrobial resistance are two emergent challenges in the field of infection prevention and control.
-In the Republic of Georgia, ICAP is working with the CDC and the Ministry of Health and Social Affairs to expand surveillance and laboratory capacity, develop national guidelines, and roll out a toolkit of practical resources for laboratory and health care workers.
+In the Republic of Georgia, ICAP is working with the CDC and the Ministry of Health and Social Affairs to expand capacity for respiratory disease surveillance through wastewater-based surveillance and improved sentinel surveillance.

 Projects